bosniankicks/Kurva-Krome/README.md

 I am not responsible how you use this code in any possible way.
 Please refrain from using it for any malicous intent!
 It ruins the experience for people who want a JS framework to work!

+# Capsolver Sponsor

+Alterntaively you may use Capsolver.
+For more information and to get started, visit the official [Capsolver website](https://www.capsolver.com/).